farzingkh/Monte-Carlo-Localization/README.md

  - __Particle Generation__: Particles are generated representing the robot with random pose uniformly distributed inside the map.
  - __Motion Update__: Particles are propogated based on the model of the system and motion model in case of localization
- - __Measurement Update__: Then they are weighted based on the likelihood of observations
+ - __Sensor Update__: Given the sensor readings of the robot and measurements from the known map particles are weighted based on the likelihood of observations
- - __Resampling__: Resamplig ensures that particles stay in the meaningful areas of the state space.
+ - __Resampling__: Resampling results in the updated belief of the system state.
+Resamplig ensures that particles stay in the meaningful areas of the state space.
 New particles are drawn from the set of particles with a probability proportional to the likelihood of their observations.
 In case of the example implementation The resampling of the particles is done in a way similar to _Stochastic universal sampling_ with equal spacing at 2 times the maximum weight of the particles.

 ### Compiling the Program